M-1234-C/SpotM-Fi/README.md

 # Installation

 To run this app you need to install the following libraries.
-Some are "backups" used to read less common formats or to run on Android — if you want to save space, only install what you need, but installing everything is recommended for full compatibility. (`.apk` and `.exe` builds will be added to Releases once packaging is set up i dont know how to right now so if you want to help me please email me.)
+Some are "backups" used to read less common formats or to run on Android — if you want to save space, only install what you need, but installing everything is recommended for full compatibility. (`.apk` and `.exe` builds will be added to Releases once packaging is set up i dont know how to right now so probably not soon.)

 ### 1. Core Requirements (Must Install)
 Required for the app to open and play standard audio formats (MP3, WAV, OGG, FLAC):